JonathanDLTran/Flashcard/README.md

 - Ctrl I italics (Not supported by curses in python)
 - other Ctrl + keys where no ascii code is given
 - Overwrite mode
-- Syntax Highlighting (another project perhaps)
+- Syntax Highlighting (another project perhaps?, build a language?)